rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 db_schema=public
 ```

-Having done so, you can connect a database more simply using the `<database>`'s 'environment' attribute:
+Having done so, you can connect a database more simply using the `<database>`'s `environment` attribute:

 `<database id="db" environment="mydb"/>`

-If you define a mydb.env.properties file in the directory in which Benerator executes, this file will be used.
+If you define a `mydb.env.properties` file in the directory in which Benerator executes, this file will be used.
 If not,
 the configuration is taken from your database repository.

 If you add conflicting attributes in your `<database>` element (like another user and password), they override the